 Tutorial #47Boot Windows 7 directly from a USB drive - This tutorial describes how you can install Windows 7 directly onto a USB drive (preferably a USB hard disk as Flash drives are very slow!).
 You can then plug the USB disk into another system that does not have a working internal hard drive and boot directly to Windows 7 from the USB hard drive.

-Tutorial #21GRUB4DOS- This tutorial introduces you to grub4dos.
+Tutorial #21GRUB4DOS TUTORIAL- This tutorial introduces you to grub4dos.
 Grub4dos is used in most of my tutorials and it is a boot loader and menu system that allows you to create a multi-boot USB drive.
 Once you become familiar with grub4dos menus, you can easily create a bootable USB drive.
 RMPrepUSB has features which allow you to easily install and edit menus for this very popular utility.

 Tutorial #63Install Windows 7 AND XP from the same USB drive- This tutorial effectively combines Tutorials #47 and #30 into one.
 Just download the one files and unzip it, then add your XP ISO file and Windows 7 ISO file and you can then install either XP and/or Windows 7 onto any system you like!
 Why not make a dual boot system?